Get started with the BillPro API

 Get API response codes

 The BillPro API returns standard HTTP status codes.
-For example, for successful requests the code is 200 OK and for bad requests, the code is 400 Bad Request.
+For example, for successful requests, the code is 200 OK and for bad requests, the code is 400 Bad Request.

 As an example of an error code with a message, if you send a POST request to create a customer and the customer data object has an invalid attribute, such as the phone number is not valid for the country code (as in the example above), then the API returns a status code of 422 - Unprocessable Content and the response body contains the error message, such as {"phone":["is invalid"]}.